pshihn/shihn.ca/posts/2019/basic-rasterization.md

 ## Lines

-In the demos below, a grid cell represents a pixel.
+In the interactive demos I have created for this post, a grid cell represents a pixel.
 Try moving the end points to change the line, and see which pixels are used to render the line.
+Turn on the the *emoji switch* to see those pixels rendered as emojis.

 <draw-line-canvas></draw-line-canvas>

-In algebra, a line could be represented by the equation `y = ax + b`, here `a` represents the *slope* of the line and `b` represents the value where the line meets through the *y-axis*.
+In algebra, a line could be represented by the equation `y = mx + c`, here `m` represents the *slope* of the line and `c` represents the value where the line meets through the *y-axis*.

 In graphics and animation, a common function, _**lerp**_ (Linear Interpolation) is used to return a number between two other numbers. _**lerp**_ is based on the above equation that repesents a line.